 lack of information available to collectors of Spanish porcelain.
 It's no

 fun at all to collect things if you can't find information about them.

 I launched the site

 in the days between my original book on the core Lladró brand going out of print

-finally come out (see info above), but this web site has gained an international following in the interim, so I've kept
+finally came out (see info above), but this web site has gained an international following in the interim, so I've kept

 What About Catalogs for Various Brands?

-already exist on the following web sites: A Retired Collection and the
+already exists on the following web sites: A Retired Collection.

 I see no value to collectors

-in duplicating those excellent efforts, so, for those looking to
+in duplicating that excellent catalog, so, for those looking to

 confirm the identity of a regular-collection Lladró, I'm providing